 MUSIC PLUG-IN INSTRUMENTS, EFFECTS and SOLUTIONS

-The 1.30 Beta 8 update includes a completely re-worked Anti-Aliasing feature, now enabled on most of the built-in presets.
-This feature works in either/or combination with the built-in oversampling that Poly-Ana's always had, allowing you to highly customize the sound quality vs. CPU performance of your patches.
+Version 1.31 includes a completely re-worked Anti-Aliasing feature, now enabled on most of the built-in presets.
+This feature works in either/or combination with the built-in oversampling (via the Quality control) that Poly-Ana's always had, allowing you to highly customize the sound quality vs. CPU performance of your patches.
+The other major addition from this recent Beta is the ability to create your own Custom Skins for the full version of Poly-Ana.
+Don't care for Poly-Ana's built-in interface graphics?
+Now there's a selection of many choices and you can even make your own!

 May 1, 2017